Curious George 2: Follow That Monkey!: Soundtrack

-The soundtrack features the hit "California Sun" performed by Brian Wilson as well as all new songs by Carbon Leaf including a re-working of one of their existing songs, "Life Less Ordinary" to fit the theme of the film, a special title track recorded by 429 Records' artist Jackie Greene, and an original score by Heitor Pereira.
+The soundtrack features the hit "California Sun" performed by Brian Wilson as well as all new songs by Carbon Leaf, a special title track recorded by 429 Records' artist Jackie Greene, and an original score by Heitor Pereira.
+Two tracks from Carbon Leaf, "Life Less Ordinary" and "Let Your Troubles Roll By", previously appeared on the band's 2004 album Indian Summer, but have re-recorded lyrics to fit the movie's theme.
 The soundtrack was released on March 2, 2010.